Dates to Remember

 James Childress, The Boeing Company

 The Flight Testing Technical Committee invites papers focused on advances in the art and science of the flight testing of all aerospace vehicles (fixed-wing, rotorcraft, UAV, spacecraft, etc.).
-Successful abstracts shall cover the flight testing and aerospace vehicles in their natural environment with regard to research, development, certification, and general flight testing of these craft.
+Successful abstracts shall cover the flight testing of these vehicles in their natural environment including but not limited to the research, development, and certification missions of said vehicles.
 Papers should cover one or more of the following topics: Applications of new flight test techniques or novel application of classical techniques; advances in instrumentation dealing with data capture and handling; approaches to flight testing education and training; flight testing of autonomous aircraft systems.
-Other areas of interest are new flight test methods used to validate and verify the performance of guidance, navigation, and control (GNC) algorithms; autonomous aircraft decision making; new certification standards; improved flying techniques for standard flight maneuvers.
+Other areas of interest are new flight test methods used to validate and verify the performance of guidance, navigation, and control (GNC) algorithms; autonomous aircraft decision making; new certification standards; improved flying techniques for standard flight maneuvers; new methods of showing compliance with regulations.

 • Aircraft and Autonomous Systems Testing (Joint with Flight Test and Transformational Flight Systems)